cnsr/rust-ib/README.md

 cargo run
 ```

+If you have `make` isntalled, use `make run` to run dev server.
+Hot reload included.

 Not sure how to compile just yet, it likely wont even run either way lol.
 No tests just yet.
 Not sure if ever will be.